-5 State-Partition Complexity
+6. State-Partition Complexity

 Let L be a regular language over an alphabet Σ , and let P be a projection from Σ^ to Σ_o^ .
-We define the state-partition complexity of the language L, denoted by $\operatorname{spc}(L)$, as the smallest number of states in any automaton accepting the language L that is a state-partition automaton with respect to the projection P. By Theorem 2, the state-partition complexity of the language L is the number of states of the DFA $P(G) \parallel G$, where G is the minimal incomplete DFA accepting the language L.
+We define the statepartition complexity of the language L, denoted by spc(L), as the smallest number of states in any automaton accepting the language L that is a state-partition automaton with respect to the projection P. By Theorem 5, the state-partition complexity of the language L is the number of states of the DFA P(G) \parallel G, where G is the minimal incomplete DFA accepting the language L.

 Now, we give the upper bound on the state-partition complexity of regular languages, and prove that this bound is tight.
-We omit the proof due to space constraints.

-Theorem 5.
+Theorem 10.
 Let L be a language over an alphabet Σ accepted by the minimal incomplete DFA G with n states.
 Let P be a projection from Σ^ to Σ_o^ .
 Then $\operatorname{spc}(L) \leq 3n \cdot 2^{n-3}$.